 Getting there: From Main Street in Montpelier, take a right in the rotary and a left on North Street.
 On the paved section of road, North Street is very steep in places.
 Drive up and park near Sparrow Farm Road before you get out and explore.

-What is your favorite dirt road in Vermont?
+What are your favorite Vermont dirt roads?